phaserjs/phaser/README.md

 * Stage.canvas has been moved to Game.canvas (which used to be a reference to Stage.canvas, but is now the actual object).
 * BitmapData.addTo removed and enhanced BitmapData.add so it can accept either a single Sprite/Image or an Array of them.
 * BitmapData has had all of the EaselJS functions removed.
 It was just taking up space and you can do it all via BitmapData.context directly.
+* BitmapText has had a bit of an overhaul - the signature for adding a BitmapText has changed to: x, y, font, text, size.
+See the docs and examples for details.

 New features: